What is church-state separation (aka political secularism)?

 ♦ Let’s skip the mediaeval origin of the word, where “secular” meant parish priests, who were “in the world” (in saeculo), as opposed to the monks, who withdrew to a cloister.

-♦ Nor need we concern ourselves with the nineteenth-century meaning of the word “secularism” which was originally coined to express the personal philosophy of one George Jacob Holyoake.
-He used "secularism" for the whole bundle of things which he felt would lead to human happiness, such as well-being, science and doing good.
+♦ Nor need we concern ourselves with the muddled nineteenth-century meaning of the word “secularism”.
+It was originally coined to express the personal philosophy of one George Jacob Holyoake.
+He used “secularism” for the whole bundle of things which he felt would lead to human happiness, such as well-being, science and doing good.
 His word has survived, but not his definition.

 Secularism in Turkey also had a political purpose.
-Called laiklik from the French laïcisme, it began as a break with the tradition of the preceeding Ottoman Empire which was theoretically ruled by religious law.
-Just as the French Republic feared a counter-revolutionary Catholic backlash, the Turkish one feared a counter-revolutionary Islamic backlash, and tried to prevent that through a state agency to supervise and regulate the religious realm.
+Called laiklik, from the French laïcité, it began as a break with the tradition of the preceding Ottoman Empire which was theoretically ruled by religious law.
+Just as the French Republic feared a counter-revolutionary Catholic backlash, the Turkish one feared an Islamic counter-revolution, and tried to prevent that through a state agency to supervise and regulate the religious realm.
 This makes “Turkey’s peculiar form of secularism... less about separating mosque from state than keeping religion squarely under an official thumb.”
 And, indeed, the Turkish state violates religious neutrality, ignoring the minority Alevis, while funding only the majority Sunni clerics and teaching only Sunni religion in compulsory classes in the schools.

 Since Prime Minister Tayyip Erdogan's party came to power in 2002 fears have been voiced that Turkish secularism is being eroded in favour of Sunni Islam.
 Hardly reassuring in this regard are his wish to replace the secular constitution, the move to scrap the commitment to “secularism” in the MPs' oath of office and stating he doesn't believe in the equality of men and women.